 - A Northern Oriole which was found in Coventry.

-Collection Database: approximately two-thirds of the Natural History Collection (some 120,000 specimens) have been inputted onto our database.
-This is possibly the greatest number of data-based biology specimens of any UK Museum.
+Collection Database: much of the collection, apart from entomology, has been inputted onto our database.
+Although good portion of the entomology collection has also been recorded.
 Coventry Collections contains a searchable version of this database.

 A permanent Natural History gallery, Elements, opened in 2008.
 This is an aesthetic celebration of nature that combines high tech with collection items to produce a highly sensory experience for the visitor.
 The exhibition specifically targets people with disabilities and special needs and is also very popular with our family audience.